-- Current Practice & Guidelines
+Current Practice and Guidelines

-- Guidelines for Transportation Review of Projects
+Guidelines for Transportation Review of Projects

-- Travel Demand Forecasting Model
+Travel Demand Forecasting Model Report

 The City of Pasadena model is consistent in form and function with standard travel forecasting models used in transportation planning.
 The model includes a land use/trip generation module, a gravity-based trip distribution model, and a capacity-restrained equilibrium traffic assignment process.
 The travel model utilizes Version 5.0 (Build 1515) of the TransCAD Transportation GIS software, which is consistent with many of the models used by local jurisdictions in California and throughout the nation.
 The Southern California Association of Governments (SCAG), the metropolitan planning organization (MPO) for Southern California, maintains their current regional travel demand model in TransCAD.